-Since America has still yet to elect a female President, today’s holiday is very male-centric by default, and consequently, there are no “white sales” being held in a woman’s name.
-So to infuse a little bit of the feminine into this Presidents Day, we’ve decided to tell you about a woman who was way ahead of her time; a rebel; a trailblazer for generations to come; the first woman to run for President of the United States… Victoria Claflin Woodhull.
+Since America has still yet to elect a woman President, on this Presidents’ Day we want to tell you about a woman you should know who was way ahead of her time; a rebel, a trailblazer for generations to come, the first woman to run for President of the United States… Victoria Claflin Woodhull.

 Born in 1838 in Homer, Ohio, like many women of her era, Victoria married very young (she was just 14 and her betrothed turned out to be an alcoholic philanderer).
 She divorced 11 years later, and went to work as a traveling clairvoyant.

 Sound a little hokey?
 Maybe… but you won’t think so when you hear where her unusual career choice (and vision) led her.

 In 1868, she and her family moved to New York City where Woodhull and one of her sisters became spiritual advisors for railroad tycoon Cornelius Vanderbilt.
 Vanderbilt in turn helped the sisters become the first women stockbrokers in history when they opened their own brokerage house in 1870 called Woodhull, Claflin & Company in 1870.
 That same year the sisters started their own paper called Woodhull and Claflin’s Weekly in which they promoted woman suffrage and labor reforms.